-Climb works in partnership with lots of organisations across the world to ensure that it is at the forefront of developments and can provide the best possible support to families and patients
+Climb works in partnership with lots of worldwide organisations to ensure that it is at the forefront of developments and can provide the best possible support to families and patients.

-Here are some of the comments our partners have to say about us
+Here’s what some of our partners have to say about us:

-“Climb is an important collaborator on a research project investigating the applications of Next Generation DNA Sequencing for Newborn Screening (NBS).
-This study would like to establish whether genetic testing could be used as an initial or follow up test to help provide valuable additional information to existing NBS programmes.
-The study will also develop a correlative database in order to understand more clearly how genetic changes are linked to patient symptoms with NBS disorders.
-This study is being supported by Climb to ensure that patient and public opinion is being considered throughout the course of the research project.
-This 3-year innovative research study is led by Dr Ann Dalton and Professor Anne Goodeve at Sheffield Children’s NHS Foundation Trust and is involving several NHS Trusts across the country.
-The project is supported by an award from the Health Innovation Challenge Fund (HICF-R9-518), a parallel funding partnership between the Department of Health and the Welcome Trust.“
+“Climb is an important collaborator on a research project investigating the applications of Next Generation DNA Sequencing for Newborn Screening.
+This study aims to establish whether genetic testing could be used as an initial or follow up test to help provide valuable additional information to existing Newborn Screening programmes.
+This study is being supported by Climb to ensure that patient and public opinion is being considered throughout the course of the research project.“

 External Groups, Partnerships and Collaborations

-Climb has been involved in some innovative new networks, research groups and initiatives this year, bringing the voice of those affected by IMDs to the forefront of discussion and collaboration.
-The main ones we are involved in are:
+Climb is involved in some innovative new networks, research groups and initiatives, bringing the voice of those affected by Inherited Metabolic Disorders to the forefront of discussion and collaboration.

 International Network for Fatty Acid Oxidation Research and Management (INFORM)